 By David Nuttall on Jan.
 11, 2017

-For an explanation of the process of how barley gets converted to malt and the difference between Base and Specialty malts, check out this article in Just Beer.
+For a complete explanation of the Barley to Malt conversion process and the difference between Base and Specialty malts, check out this article in Just Beer.

 In order to get different coloured malt, kilning (roasting) the malt is required.
 The malts are cooked at different temperatures for a range of times.
 They are assigned various names, and these malts become the backbone of the different beer styles.
 Low kilned varieties such as Vienna, British and American Pale malts are cooked at around 55°C-80°C. Other malts are dried at lower temperatures (around 50°C-75°C), then raised to higher temperatures to roast.
 Czech (roasted at about 80°C), Dortmund (90°C-95°C) and Munich (100°C-120°C) malts are all examples of gradually darker colour malts.